-- as of 09/01/2020, the DEEP system has 1 gateway node.
-In the next weeks at least one additional gateway node will be installed. - As of 09/01/2020 the gateway nodes are exclusive to the job requesting them.
+- as of 31/03/2020, the DEEP system has 2 gateway nodes. - As of 09/01/2020 the gateway nodes are exclusive to the job requesting them.
 Given the limited number of gateway nodes available on the system, this may change in the future. - The xenv utility (necessary on JURECA to load modules for different architectures Haswell and KNL) is needed on DEEP only to load the extoll module on the DAM and ESB nodes (the extoll module is not available on the CM.
 Trying to load it there will produce an error and cause the job to fail).
 All the other modules can be loaded via the usual module load or ml command on the batch script before the srun command.
 If desired, xenv can still be used to load different set of modules for different sub-jobs of a heterogeneous jobs.